black-ai/machine-learning-challenge/README.md

 ## The task

 1. Implement Tiny YOLO using your framework, approach, and language of choice.
+You're also free to use any version you want v1,v2 or v3.
 2. Download our training dataset [here](https://s3-ap-southeast-2.amazonaws.com/public.data.black.ai/ml_challenge_dataset.tar.gz) or from the cli:

     wget -t 15 https://s3-ap-southeast-2.amazonaws.com/public.data.black.ai/ml_challenge_dataset.tar.gz